-- Print off this sample prescription form and have you veterinary surgeon complete and and sign it.
-Or send us your vets own signed prescription form.
+If your vet does not have their own prescription form Print off this sample prescription form and have you veterinary surgeon complete and and sign it.

 Once received, your order will be despatched to you.

-IN CASE OF EMERGENCY: If you urgently require your prescription filled we can accept fax ( 07 929 2864 ) or email (to firstname.lastname@example.org ) prescriptions.
-However you must also post us the original prescription within 7 days.
+IN CASE OF EMERGENCY: If you urgently require your prescription filled you can email to [email protected] to let us know

 What to expect when asking your vet to fill a prescription form

 In general, most veterinarians will not give you a hard time about transferring your pet´s prescription to an online pharmacy, so you can buy your prescription medication online, instead of through them directly.
 We have always believed that a caring veterinarian will understand how important it is for your pets health care to be as affordable as possible.
 There will be some veterinarians that don´t want to lose a product sale to someone else, however, even in this instance, they will usually realize that retaining your business over the long run is more important to them than the lost profit on the one, individual pet prescription sale.
 On occasion, when they can, some veterinarians will offer to match the online price to better service your needs and to retain your business.

 What the Vet Council Say

 Over the past year many "My Vet" users have contacted us with queries about where they stand with asking their local veterinarian for prescriptions so they can buy from My Vet.

 The Vet Council of New Zealand has responded to this question with the following statement:

 We have recently revised our Code of Professional Conduct for Veterinarians.